Boutros Ghali

-Boutros Ghali (12 May 1846 – 21 February 1910; Ⲡⲉⲧⲣⲟⲥ Ⲅⲁⲗⲓ, بطرس غالى; styled Boutros Ghali Bey later Boutros Ghali Pasha) was the prime minister of Egypt from 1908 to 1910.
+Boutros Ghali (12 May 1846 – 21 February 1910; Ⲡⲉⲧⲣⲟⲥ Ⲅⲁⲗⲓ, بطرس غالى; styled Boutros Ghali Bey later Boutros Ghali Pasha) was an Egyptian politician, who served as the Prime Minister of Egypt from 1908 to 1910.

 Early life

 Boutros Ghali was born on 12 May 1846 to a Coptic Christian family in Kiman-al-'Arus, a village of Beni Suef, Egypt, in 1846.
 His father was Ghali Nayruz, the steward of Prince Mustafa Fadil.
-Boutros Ghali studied Arabic, Ottoman Turkish, Persian, English and French.
+Boutros Ghali studied Arabic, Ottoman Turkish, Persian, English, and French.

 Career

 After graduation, Ghali became a teacher at the patriarchal school.
-Ghali's public career began in 1875 with this appointment to the post of clerk in the newly constituted Mixed Court by Sharif Pasha.
+Ghali's public career began in 1875 with his appointment to the post of clerk in the newly constituted Mixed Court by Sharif Pasha.
 Next he became the representative of the Egyptian government on the Commission of the Public Debt.
 Ghali began to work in the justice ministry in 1879 and was appointed secretary general of the ministry with the title of Bey.
 His following post was as first secretary of the council of ministers to which he was appointed in September 1881.
 However, in October 1881 he again began to work in the justice ministry.
 Upon the request of Mahmoud Sami al-Barudi, Ghali was awarded the rank of Pasha, being the first Coptic recipient of such an honour in Egypt.
 In 1886, he was appointed head of a commission for the selection of Sharia court judges, which was an unusual appointment due to his religious background, leading to protests by Muslims.

 Ghali's first ministerial portfolio was the minister of finance in 1893.
 Then he was made foreign minister in 1894.

 In 1901 he was decorated as the 650th Grand-Cross of the Royal Military Order of Our Lady of the Concepcion of Vila Viçosa of Portugal.
 The same year Ghali joined the freemason lodge of Egypt.

 He was appointed prime minister on 8 November 1908, replacing Mustafa Fahmi Pasha in the post.
 He also retained the post of foreign minister during his premiership.
-Ghali remained in office until 21 February 1910 and was replaced by Muhammad Said Pasha.
+Ghali died in office on 21 February 1910 and was replaced by Muhammad Said Pasha.